mui/material-ui/docs/data/material/customization/css-theme-variables/configuration.md

  }
 ```

-Next, if you have a custom strategy that is **not** `media`, add the `InitColorSchemeScript` component based on the framework that you are using:
+Next, if you have a custom selector that is **not** `media`, add the `InitColorSchemeScript` component based on the framework that you are using:

 :::success
-The `attribute` has to be the same as the one you set in the `strategy` property:
+The `attribute` has to be the same as the one you set in the `colorSchemeSelector` property:

 ```js
 <InitColorSchemeScript attribute=".mode-%s" />